Early College Program

 - Please Note: This is a Co-Educational, Sponsored Program.

-1. Early College Program Art History & Curatorial Studies Application (please use the “Application Resources” document for FAQs and helpful information) Note: this packet is complete but needs the link for guidance counselor submission so it will be sent once that info. is available.
+- Early College Program Art History & Curatorial Studies Application (please use the “Application Resources” document for FAQs and helpful information)

 All students accepted into the Early College Program receive full scholarships that cover room and board, books, activity fees and field trip transportation costs.